shtukas/nyx/Nyx/README.md

 **PermaDirs** are just directories, with fixed immutable foldernames.
 The uuid of the `perma-dir-11859659` object is the name of the corresponding directory.
 They are a more controlled version of general directories with marks (those that are targets of `lstore-directory-mark-BEE670D0` objects).

-## Tags and Streams
+## Tags

-The overall organization of the Nyx system is that of tags and streams.
-Tags have the regular meaning of attributes of the nyx points itself and streams are time ordered collections of nyx points about a given subject.
+The overall organization of the Nyx system is that of tags.